* U.S. retail sales in May beat expectations

 By Sruthi Shankar

-The bank's statement came as a relief, especially after the U.S. Federal Reserve raised interest rates for the second time this year on Wednesday and hinted at two more hikes by the end of 2018.
+The Fed raised its benchmark interest rates by 25 basis points for the second time this year on Wednesday and hinted at two more hikes by the end of 2018.

 "There's some concern that we're going to see a lot tighter policy.
 But both the Fed and the ECB, especially, are very accommodative at this point and it doesn't look like it's going to derail the expansion that we're seeing anytime soon," said Scott Brown, chief economist at Raymond James in St. Petersburg, Florida.

-Data on Thursday showed U.S. retail sales increased more than expected in May, its biggest advance since November 2017 that indicated an acceleration in economic growth in the second quarter.
+Data on Thursday showed U.S. retail sales increased more than expected in May, the latest indication of an acceleration in economic growth in the second quarter.